Trump seeks to avoid primary challenge and repeat of history

 As Sanford considers running, South Carolina’s Republican Party has left open the possibility of canceling its primary as soon as next month.
 The party did so in 1984 to help Ronald Reagan and in 2004 to help George W. Bush.
 Democrats did the same for Bill Clinton in 1996 and Barack Obama in 2012.

 In September, Nevada’s Republican Party will consider bypassing its 2020 presidential nominating caucuses and instead have governing members endorse Trump, preempting all primary challenges.
-Nevada goes fourth in primary voting, after Iowa, New Hampshire and South Carolina — and that possibility drew an angry statement from Weld, who said, “Donald Trump is doing his best to make the Republican Party his own personal club.”
+Nevada goes third in primary voting, after Iowa and New Hampshire but before South Carolina — and that possibility drew an angry statement from Weld, who said, “Donald Trump is doing his best to make the Republican Party his own personal club.”

 Not brooking even possible party division may pay off.
 History shows that facing any primary challenger able to gain some national traction can be harmful to a sitting president.